History Files

 c.50s - 40s BC

 Brogitarius and his son, Amintas, issue the only known silver Galatian coins.
-Gold coins bearing Amintas' name are now thought to be forgeries, although by far the majority of Galatian coins to have been discovered are issues in his name.
+Gold coins bearing Amintas' name are now thought to be forgeries, although by far the majority of Galatian coins to have been discovered are issued in his name.

 fl 48 BC